Our Favourite KiwiSaver Funds

 Advertising Disclosure: We include the funds below based on merit, although we may have commercial arrangements with specific innovative and market-leading schemes for general promotion.
 Our Advertising Policy has more details.
 We rely on Morningstar data for all fund returns information.

 Important: This excellent article from Newshub outlines the benefits of KiwiSaver for young New Zealanders.
-It provides powerful reinforcement about why being in a suitable KiwiSaver fund (and making contributions) is important.
+It provides powerful reinforcement about why being in a suitable KiwiSaver fund (and making contributions) is important. - Our trusted guide, How Much Do You Need to Retire Comfortably in New Zealand, explains what you need to know should this be of interest.

 Advertising Disclosure: We include the funds below based on merit, although we may have commercial arrangements with specific innovative and market-leading schemes for general promotion.
 Our Advertising Policy has more details.
 We rely on Morningstar data for all fund returns information.

-Our favourite KiwiSaver funds for specific needs
+Our favourite KiwiSaver funds and schemes for specific needs

 Our favourite 100% equities fund with expert management and a history of strong performance